Vaison Cathedral

 Vaison Cathedral, dedicated to Our Lady of Nazareth (Cathédrale Notre-Dame de Nazareth de Vaison), is a Roman Catholic church and one of the two former cathedrals in Vaison-la-Romaine, France.
 It was formerly the seat of the Bishopric of Vaison, abolished under the Concordat of 1801.

-The structure of the cathedral in general is Romanesque and dates from the 11th century, but the apse and the apsidal chapels are from the Merovingian period.
+The structure of the cathedral in general is Romanesque, and dates from the 11th century; however, the apse and the apsidal chapels are from the Merovingian period.

-The second former cathedral of Vaison is the Cathedral of the Assumption (Cathédrale Sainte-Marie-de-l'Assomption), also known as the Cathédrale de la Haute-Ville because of its location on the top of the mount inside the city walls.
+The second former cathedral of Vaison is the Cathedral of the Assumption (Cathédrale Sainte-Marie-de-l'Assomption), also known as the Cathédrale de la Haute-Ville because of its location on top of the mount inside the city walls.
 It was built some centuries later than the other cathedral, for greater security in disturbed times.